Northport Photo Exhibit Photographers 2026

 Tim Wade

 I have been working with photography for over 40 years, beginning in the mid/late seventies.
 In the early years, I worked primarily with black and white and branched into color later on.
-At the time I exhibited in various art shows and galleries around Michigan, most frequently in Ann Arbor.
+At the time I exhibited in various art shows and galleries around Michigan, most frequently in Ann Arbor

 Having retired, I have the luxury of spending more time with photography.
 I work in both color and black and white; my artistic side prefers black and white.
 I have converted to completely digital work and do my own printing.
 All the work you see here is archivally produced.
+Since retiring in 2015 I have had photos in galleries around northern Michigan at various times (Traverse City, Northport, Petoskey, Frankfort and Gaylord.

 Sheen Watkins